unclesp1d3r/HashSlinger/README.md

 [![LoC](https://tokei.rs/b1/github/unclesp1d3r/HashSlinger?category=code)](https://github.com/unclesp1d3r/HashSlinger)
 [![wakatime](https://wakatime.com/badge/github/unclesp1d3r/HashSlinger.svg)](https://wakatime.com/badge/github/unclesp1d3r/HashSlinger)

+> [!CAUTION]
-> :caution: **Project Archived** : This project is no being developed.
+> This project is no being developed.
 We are working on a new project called [CipherSwarm](https://github.com/unclesp1d3r/CipherSwarm) which is a complete re-write of HashSlinger with more features and better performance.

 Hash Slinger is a purpose-built wrapper for Hashcat, designed specifically to facilitate distributed hash cracking in high-speed, secure, and centralized network environments.
 By leveraging the power of multiple machines, Hash Slinger adeptly manages large quantities of hashes, aiming to optimize your hash cracking operations.